hogeo2/equip-slot-converter/README.md

 # Equip Slot Converter

+## ⚠️ TEMPORARILY UNPUBLISHED

+**This tool is temporarily unpublished due to structural issues and logic gaps in the conversion process that haven't been fully addressed yet.
+Downloads have been removed while these are investigated and fixed.**

 A free tool for **Monster Hunter Wilds** that converts Ver.R-based armor mods (and similar layered/replacer mods) to a different equipment slot — so a mod built for one armor piece can be worn in another slot, with meshes, textures, and physics carried over automatically.

 🆓 **Free forever.** No paywall, no locked tiers, no catch.